antoinsader/duckcup/README.md

 - Create ```.env``` file from ```.env.example```
 - Run the server using ```python main.py```

+You have to set your own environment variables to make the back-end run, see how in [backend/readme.md#environment-variables](https://github.com/antoinsader/threadmind/tree/publish/backend#environment-variables)

 ### Frontend setup

 - Make sure node is installed